maniospas/Blombly/docs/material/concurrency.md

 ## Method atomicity

-Struct methods run without concurrency.
-That is, they guarantee that the struct's fields cannot be accessed or modified concurrently while they run.
+Struct methods run atomically.
+That is, they guarantee that the fields of `this` cannot be accessed or modified concurrently.
 That said, they can call functions or methods that have side-effects in the struct.
 Such calls -including dependent calls of the same struct's methods- are fully synchronized.
 Guarantees on not modifying the struct through concurrency not apply to side effect types #2 and #3 mentioned above.